Coronary heart disease

 - diseases of the esophagus

-If a coronary heart disease is detected, the doctor arranges for further examinations.
-These examinations are used to assess the risk of secondary diseases – a heart attack for instance – and initiate a treatment.
+If coronary heart disease is detected, the doctor arranges for further examinations.
+These examinations are used to assess the risk of secondary diseases – a heart attack for instance – and initiate treatment.
 They usually include:

-- Measurement of blood pressure: with rising blood pressure, the risk of secondary diseases of a coronary heart disease increases.
+- Measurement of blood pressure: with rising blood pressure, the risk of secondary diseases of coronary heart disease increases.

 - Physical examination: examinations like listening to the heart may indicate other diseases or conditions, for example problems with the heart valves.